Why failure teaches success

 The quote, “failure is not the opposite of success.
 It is part of success.”
 Written in black letters in an open book lying on a wooden table with a cup of coffee beside it.

 Failure is not the opposite of success, but rather a part of it.
-That’s because we learn from failure and making mistakes in order to acquire new knowledge, so we can grow, and ultimately, develop.
+That’s because we learn from failure and make mistakes to acquire new knowledge, so we can grow, and ultimately, develop.
 That’s because flopping is associated with negative feelings that we typically wish to avoid.

 Yet, the next time you experience failure, you should be glad instead of being sad and discouraged since it’s the perfect opportunity to learn something novel that’s valuable to thrive down the road.